Atsuki607/-CSM010-APR-2025_Atsuki607/README.md

 Once the due date has passed, it will not be possible for you to upload a different version of your assessment.
 Therefore, you must ensure you have submitted the correct version of your assessment which you wish to be marked, by the due date.

 ## Coursework Description
-The aim of this coursework is to provide a hands-on, practical, assessment of your machine learning skills; to work creatively on a dataset of a real-world application; to define a learning problem, discuss data attributes, evaluate suitable learning algorithm(s)— analytically or through your implementation, and to present your findings and conclusions.
+The aim of this coursework is to provide a hands-on, practical, assessment of your machine learning skills; to work creatively on a dataset of a real-world application; to define a learning problem, discuss data attributes, evaluate suitabe learning algorithm(s)— analytically or through your implementation, and to present your findings and conclusions.

 ## Background
 This is your chance to investigate a real-world machine learning classification problem using an appropriate data set and techniques.